+Competences Content

+The learner:

+• describes the principles that · · ·

+govern operations of farming farming organisations

+organisations.

-Competences Content The learner: describes the principles that govern operations of farming organisations. • Principles and operation of farming organisations • explains the roles of farming organisations in agricultural • Roles of farming organisations in agricultural development
+• explains the roles of farming • Roles of farming organisations

+organisations in agricultural in agricultural development

-Competences 0 Content development. examines and appreciates the role of farming organisations in agricultural production and development. such as: - farmers associations - farming organisations - co-operatives
+Competences Content development. examines and appreciates the role of farming organisations in agricultural production and development. such as: - farmers associations - farming organisations - co-operatives